cgie/dotfiles-1/docs/chef_solo_notes.md

 end
 ```

-The helper “nginx_site” can enable/disable configuration from folder “site-available” and reload nginx.
+The helper `nginx_site` can enable/disable configuration from folder “site-available” and reload nginx.
 I will show how to use this helper.

 - `files` - folder, which contain files and this files just need to copy on server in the right place (it can be ssl keys, static configs, etc.)
 - `recipes` - folder, which contain all recipes of this cookbook.
 Each recipe is in a separate Ruby file: